Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Introduction

-The contribution of this paper is that, for the first time, it provides a comprehensive introduction to BDEMM, including the basic theories, its different forms of algorithmic implementations, its applications, its connections to related research, open resources for algorithm implementations, and a discussion of practical issues for applying it and open problems that are worth further research.
-See these contents in Sections \ref{sec:theory}-\ref{sec:fut}, respectively.
+This paper's contribution is that it provides, for the first time, a complete introduction to BDEMM, including its theoretical foundations, typical algorithms, practical applications, connections to other research, strengths, limitations, potential future directions, and additional available resources such as code and real-world data sets.
+These topics are discussed in Sections \ref{sec:theory} to \ref{sec:open}, respectively.
 The paper concludes in Section \ref{sec:conc}.